Topics

 comparisons 5 posts

 - Signal, SimpleX, Session, and Matrix: Choosing a Private Channel by Threat ModelEncrypted messengers protect content, but they differ enormously in what metadata they leak and what identifier they tie you to.
-A threat-model-driven comparison of Signal, SimpleX, Session, and Matrix/Element — with each tool's real limits stated honestly.

 - ProtonVPN vs Mullvad: The Anonymous VPN ComparisonProtonVPN and Mullvad are the two most privacy-serious VPN providers.
 Here's how they differ on anonymity, audits, payment, and jurisdiction.